-Established in 1914, the Cleveland Foundation is the world’s first community foundation and one of the largest today, with assets of $1.86 billion and 2012 grants of $91 million.
-Through the generosity of donors, the foundation improves the lives of Greater Clevelanders by building community endowment, addressing needs through grantmaking, and providing leadership on vital issues.
-The foundation tackles the community’s priority areas – economic transformation, public-school improvement, youth development, neighborhood revitalization, and arts advancement – and responds to the community’s needs.
+Established in 1914, the Cleveland Foundation is the world’s first community foundation and one of the largest today, with assets of $2.1 billion and 2016 grants of $93.6 million.
+Through the generosity of donors, the foundation improves the lives of residents of Cuyahoga, Lake and Geauga counties by building community endowment, addressing needs through grantmaking, and providing leadership on vital issues.
+The foundation tackles the community’s priority areas – education and youth development, neighborhoods, health and human services, arts and culture, economic development and purposeful aging – and responds to the community’s needs.
 For more information on the Cleveland Foundation, please visit www.ClevelandFoundation.org.

 Letter From the President and CEO

 On behalf of the board of directors and staff at The Cleveland Foundation, it is my pleasure to welcome you to the Anisfield-Wolf web site.
 We are proud that Edith Anisfield Wolf entrusted us to carry on her legacy with this important and unique award.

 Edith Anisfield Wolf has often been described as a woman way ahead of her time and we’re grateful she was.
 When you think back to 1935 and the state of our country and our city, her concern about issues of social justice and race relations is particularly poignant.